tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LP-01-Ins_Welcome_Class.md

 * [Slideshow](placeholder)

-Welcome students to the third day of Pandas!
+Welcome students to the third day of APIs!
 Cover the following points:

-* Previous classes focused on Pandas basics and single stock evaluation.
-Today students will combine what they've learned so far on using Pandas to analyze individual stock returns and risk, and move onto the notion of grouping stocks together to achieve the best risk/reward ratio for their investments.
+* The previous lessons focused on API calls and showcased the Plaid API to exemplify that students can leverage the power of external datasets and functionality.
+Today students will combine what they've learned so far on using APIs to pull in stock data and forecast single stock/portfolio returns using Monte Carlo simulations.

-* Mention to the class that today's focus is on using Pandas to make more informed (and better) investments!
-Students should feel invigorated as they are learning the techniques used by real financial analysts, quantitative traders, and portfolio managers.
+* Mention to the class that today's focus is on using APIs to access stock data that can be manipulated to serve individual needs.
+Students should feel empowered as they are learning the ways in which they can use other curated datasets to analyze and generate insights on their own.

-* Since today's class focuses more on groups of stocks rather than an individual stock, students should be prepared to push their mindset from that of analyzing a single variable to analyzing an amalgamation of variables with relationships to one another.
+* Students should be prepared to push their mindset from historically analyzing portfolio returns and their performances to charting the possible paths a portfolio may move in the future, thereby making educated predictions on where the portfolio could end up.

 * Energize your students!
-Today is the day where students truly begin leveraging the power of Pandas to create truly insightful analyses that can benefit their skills in financial analysis/investing.
+Today is the day where students move from historical to future-oriented analysis.
+Time to look into the crystal ball!